 Atrioventricular canal defect allows extra blood to flow to the lungs.
-The extra blood forces the heart to overwork, causing the heart muscle to enlarge.
+The extra blood forces the heart to work too hard, causing the heart muscle to enlarge.

 Untreated, atrioventricular canal defect can cause heart failure and high blood pressure in the lungs.
 Doctors generally recommend surgery during the first year of life to close the hole in the heart and to reconstruct the valves.